AdobeDocs/adobeio-events/aem/aem_on_premise_link_externalizer.md

 ### `AEM Link Externalizer` Configuration

-The AEM Link Externalizer `author` url is used by default by Adobe I/O Events to create a unique identifier of the associated AEM author instance/cluster within an IMS organization.
+The AEM Link Externalizer `author` url is used by Adobe I/O Events to create a unique identifier of the associated AEM author instance/cluster within an IMS organization.

 For `AEM as a Cloud Service` this configuration is not needed, as the AEM Link Externalizer is already set for you by the Adobe `cloudmanager`.